 “You’ve gotta go out there and improvise and you’ve gotta be completely unafraid to die.
 You’ve got to be able to take a chance to die.
 And you have to die lots.
 You have to die all the time.
 You’re goin’ out there with just a whisper of an idea.”

-Half decent Bill Murray interview in Esquire; I’d say he’s earned the write to give the kind of advice you’d imagine Hemmingway would give.
+Half decent Bill Murray interview in Esquire; I’d say he’s earned the right to give the kind of advice you’d imagine Hemingway would.

 “You know, when they forced Khruschev out, he sat down and wrote two letters to his successor.
 He said – ‘When you get yourself into a situation you can’t get out of, open the first letter, and you’ll be safe.
 When you get yourself into another situation you can’t get out of, open the second letter’.
 Well, soon enough, this guy found himself into a tight place, so he opened the first letter.
 Which said – ‘Blame everything on me’.
 So he blames the old man, it worked like a charm.
 He got himself into a second situation he couldn’t get out of, he opened the second letter.
 It said – ‘Sit down, and write two letters’” – An old anecdote, quoted in Traffic